bradleyomondi/chapter-one-checkpoint/README.md

 Learning Intentions:
 Why do you want to learn web development, and what do you hope to achieve by acquiring skills in HTML, CSS, JavaScript, React, and Node.js?

--I want to learn more about coding and create my projects
+-I want to learn more about coding and create my projects.